metomi/rose/sphinx/tutorial/rose/furthertopics/upgrading-macro-development.rst

    hollow_tree_trunks=1
    paddling_twigs=1

-You now have a rose application configuration that configures our simple boat (a dugout canoe).
+You now have a Rose application configuration that configures our simple boat (a dugout canoe).
 It references a meta flag (for which metadata is unlikely to already exist), made up of a category (``make-boat``) at a particular version (``0.1``).
 The meta flag is used by Rose to locate a configuration